pynbody/pynbody/docs/installation.rst

 You must have:
 ^^^^^^^^^^^^^^
-  * Python 2.5, 2.6 or 2.7.
-We will support 3.x once `scipy` and
-    `matplotlib` do.
+  * Python 2.6, 2.7, 3.3 or 3.4.
+Versions prior to 2.6 and 3.3 are not supported.

-  * The standard `numpy` (python numeric arrays) package.
+  * The standard `numpy` (python numeric arrays) and `scipy` (scientific python) packages

+  * If you wish to install from our git repository, you need Cython (at least version 0.20 and preferably 0.21).
+If you are going to install from a release tarball, this is not required.

-  * Standard development environment, i.e. compilers, libraries etc. On Mac OS that's usually Apple's XCode.
+  * Standard development tools, i.e. compilers, libraries etc.
+  On Mac OS that's usually Apple's XCode.

   * **Note for Mac OS X 10.8 and 10.9 users:** XCode no longer comes with the `gcc` compiler and the `clang` compiler doesn't support